chttrjeankr/chttrjeankr.github.io/README.md

 - 🔭 I’m currently working as a Django developer
 - 🌱 I’m trying to learn more of JavaScript and DRF
-- 👯 I’m open to collaborate on anything that intrigues me :handshake:
+- 👯 I’m open to collaborate on anything that intrigues me 🤝
 - 🤔 I’m looking for tips in Django development and Django REST framework
-- 💬 Ask me about Python :snake:.
+- 💬 Ask me about Python 🐍.
 I'm sure I'll be able to help.
-- 😄 Pronouns: He/Him :man:
+- 😄 Pronouns: He/Him 🧔
 - ⚡ Fun fact: I'm a Potterhead 🧙 Always

 > When in doubt, read documentation.
 When you're sure, read documentation nevertheless.
 There's always something new to learn.